<< Back to Report Card

 1) Please describe the student-run campus environmental/sustainability organization in which you have a leadership role.

-Frequency of meetings: Once a week, every week.
+Frequency of meetings: twice a week, Monday – officers, Thursdays – general.

 SUSTAINABILITY CHALLENGES AND COMPETITIONS

 2) Does your group organize any sustainability challenges/competitions for your campus and/or with other colleges?